The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism

 The paper is organised as follows.
-Section~\ref{sec2} states our main result \eqref{eq2.3}, a path integral formula for the medium-modified splitting function $P^{\text{med}}_{g\to c\bar{c}}$.
-The derivation of \eqref{eq2.3} follows closely Ref.~\cite{Wiedemann:2000tf} with the technical steps outlined in section~\ref{sec8}.
-In sections \ref{sec3} and \ref{sec4} we exhibit the main phenomena described by $P^{\text{med}}_{g\to c\bar{c}}$ in a number of physical approximations and interesting limits.
-In particular, we compute $P^{\text{med}}_{g\to c\bar{c}}$ in the opacity expansion and multiple-soft scattering approximations for static and time-dependent expanding media.
+Section~\ref{sec2} states our main result \eqref{eq2.2}, a path integral formula for the medium-modified splitting function $P^{\text{med}}_{g\to c\bar{c}}$.
+The derivation of this result is deferred to section~\ref{sec7}.
+In sections \ref{sec3} and \ref{sec4}, we first exhibit the main phenomena described by $P^{\text{med}}_{g\to c\bar{c}}$ in a number of physical approximations and interesting limits.
+In particular, we compute $P^{\text{med}}_{g\to c\bar{c}}$ in the opacity expansion and multiple soft scattering approximations for static and time-dependent expanding media.
 We then discuss in section~\ref{sec6} on how $P^{\text{med}}_{g\to c\bar{c}}$ affects branching probabilities, and we shortly comment in section~\ref{sec8b} on $g\to b\bar{b}$ and on the gluon splitting into light-flavoured quark--anti-quark pairs.